Mohammad Khamenei

-Sayyid Mohammad Khamenei (محمد خامنهای, born 25 December 1935) is an Iranian cleric and politician.
+Mohammad Khamenei (محمد خامنهای, born 25 December 1935) is an Iranian cleric and politician.
 He is the older brother of Ali Khamenei, the current Supreme Leader of Iran, and Hadi Khamenei.
 Currently, he is the president of Iranology Foundation, and Sadra Islamic Wisdom Foundation, he is a professor at Allameh Tabataba'i University, School of International Relations and Al-Zahra University.
 He was also one of the compilers of the Constitution of the Islamic Republic of Iran and a member for the Islamic Consultative Assembly representing Mashhad.

 Biography

 Seyyed Mohammad Khamenei was born on 25 December 1935 to a religious family in Mashhad.
 He is the oldest son of Javad Khamenei and Khadijeh Mirdamadi.
 He is the older brother of current Supreme Leader of Iran, Ali Khamenei.
 He studied religious sciences and Arabic with his father at a young age, when he was 12 he started studying Tajweed and the meanings and interpretation of the Quran at Nawab School in Howzah in Mashhad a with teachers such as Ayatollah Mohammad Hadi al-Milani, Ayatollah Hashem Qazvini, Ayatollah Mirza Javad Tehrani.
-In 1955 he went to Qom where he was taught philosophy with Ayatollah Muhammad Husayn Tabatabai, and other subjects with Ayatollah Ruhollah Khomeini and Ayatollah Hossein Borujerdi.
-In 1964 he graduated from Tehran School of Law and Political Science in Criminal Justice.
+In 1955, he went to Qom where he was taught philosophy with Ayatollah Muhammad Husayn Tabatabai, and other subjects with Ayatollah Ruhollah Khomeini and Ayatollah Hossein Borujerdi.
+In 1964, he graduated from Tehran School of Law and Political Science in Criminal Justice.

-Political Activism
+Political activism

 Before 1979 Revolution

 Seyyed Mohammad Khamenei started his political activities from 1951 to 1953 with the Nationalization of the Iranian oil industry.
 He supported Abol-Ghasem Kashani and other clergy who advocated for the Nationalisation of the Iranian oil industry, he was very vocal about these ideas when he was a student in Nawab School, where he would often participate in rallies and lectures.

 With the arrival of Ruhollah Khomeini on the political scene in Iran, he was very supportive of him and would distribute his tapes in Qom, Tehran, and Mashhad among others.
 Although he was heavily involved with the ongoing political climate in Iran during the '70s, he was never prosecuted by SAVAK as they didn't have files on him unlike his brothers.
 As the struggles intensified, he alongside others formed a secret group consisting of 11 members whose aim was to try and establish a centre to fight the Pahlavi regime.
 The members of this group was, Ali Khamenei, Ali Meshkini, Ahmad Azari Qomi, Akbar Hashemi Rafsanjani, Mohammad-Taqi Mesbah-Yazdi, Hussein-Ali Montazeri, Abdulrahim Shirazi, Mehdi Haeri Tehrani, Ali Qoddusi and Ebrahim Amini.
 The responsibility of Mohammad Khamenei in this group was to draft the group's charter, he wrote in Arabic for safety precautions however in the end SAVAK infiltrated the group and some members were arrested.